• Feb 19, 2025

 Reward Their Best, and Prepare for Results that Set the Standard!

 Let’s rewind a little.
-In a recent post, we explored the power of recognition—how acknowledging your team’s efforts fuels pride, connection, and commitment.
+In a recent article, we explored the power of recognition—how acknowledging your team’s efforts fuels pride, connection, and commitment.
 But what happens after that?
 How do we keep the momentum going?
-That's where Rewards come in.
+That's where rewards come in.
 They give that extra push, providing not only validation but also direct benefits to teams and individuals who go above and beyond.

 What Are Rewards and Why Do They Matter?